-We have audited the financial statements of Fan Milk Plc, which comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes as set out on pages 20 to 51.
+We have audited the financial statements of Fan Milk Plc, which comprise the statement of financial position as at 31 December 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes as set out on pages 19 to 51.

-In our opinion, the accompanying financial statements present fairly, in all material respects the financial position of Fan Milk Plc as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards, and in the manner required by the Ghana Companies Act, 2019 (Act 992).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Fan Milk Plc as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards with IAS 29 directive issued by the institute of Chartered Accountants Ghana (ICAG) and in the manner required by the Ghana Companies Act, 2019 (Act 992).